Samnite (gladiator type)

-Samnites were quite popular during the period of Roman Republic.
+Samnites were quite popular during the period of the Roman Republic.
 Eventually, other gladiator types joined the roster, such as the murmillo and the Thraex.
 Under the reign of Emperor Augustus, Samnium became an ally and integral part of the Roman Empire (all Italians had by this point gained Roman citizenship).
 The Samnite was replaced by similarly armed gladiators, including the hoplomachus and the secutor.

 History and role

 The Samnite was named for the people of Samnium, an area in the southern Apennine Mountains of the Italian peninsula that Rome subdued in the 4th century BC.
 Rome fought three wars with Samnium from 343 to 290 BC.
 Livy (9.40) relates that after Rome defeated Samnium and Molise in 308 BC, Rome's allies, the Campanians, confiscated Samnite arms and armour as spoils of war.
 They outfitted ceremonial warriors with the equipment and staged mock combats at their celebratory banquets:

 The war in Samnium, immediately afterwards, was attended with equal danger and an equally glorious conclusion.
 The enemy, besides their other warlike preparation, had made their battle-line to glitter with new and splendid arms.
-There were two corps: the shields of the one were inlaid with gold, of the other with silver … The Romans had already learned of these splendid accountrements, but their generals had taught them that a soldier should be rough to look on, not adorned with gold and silver but putting his trust in iron and courage … The dictator, as decreed by the senate, celebrated a triumph, in which by far the finest show was afforded by the captured armor.
+There were two corps: the shields of the one were inlaid with gold, of the other with silver ...
+The Romans had already learned of these splendid accountrements, but their generals had taught them that a soldier should be rough to look on, not adorned with gold and silver but putting his trust in iron and courage ...
+The dictator, as decreed by the senate, celebrated a triumph, in which by far the finest show was afforded by the captured armor.
 So the Romans made use of the splendid armor of their enemies to do honor to the gods; while the Campanians, in consequence of their pride and in hatred of the Samnites, equipped after this fashion the gladiators who furnished them entertainment at their feasts, and bestowed on them the name of Samnites.

 Rome's own gladiatorial contests began some 40 years later.
 The Samnite, borrowed from the Campanians, was the earliest of the gladiator types and the model upon which later classes were based.
 The Samnite gladiators were also the first of at least three gladiator classes (list of Roman gladiator types) to be based on ethnic antecedents; other examples were the Gauls and the Thracians.
 These gladiators fought with the signature war equipment and in the martial style of ethnic groups who had been conquered by Rome, thus appropriating their source culture for the mocking milieu of the Roman games.
 Gladiators who fought as any particular type did not necessarily hail from that ethnic background; the tombstone of a gladiator named Thelyphus is careful to point out that he fought as a Samnite but was really a Thracian.